 Method 1: Restart Windows Explorer

-Restart File Explorer restart the Taskbar.
+Restart File Explorer restarts the Taskbar.
 So it is recommended to restart File Explorer when Taskbar is not responding or working.
 Here’s how to restart File Explorer.

 Step 1: Simultaneously press Ctrl + Shift + Esc on the keyboard to open Task Manager.